-Bottomless ice pits beneath thin layers of snow.
-Sharp ice ridges, one after another, like frozen waves across the land.
-Howling winds and blowing ice crystals.
+Bottomless ice pits under thin layers of snow.
+Sharp ice ridges, like frozen waves across the land.
+Howling winds.
+Blowing ice crystals.

 Jade Hameister knew her South Pole journey would be hard.
-But she never imagined it would be this unforgiving.
-She bent into the wind and strained to pull the heavy supply sled strapped to her waist.
-All she could do was put one ski in front of the other, one small step at a time.
+But she never imagined it would be this hard.
+She bent into the wind.
+She strained to pull the heavy sled strapped to her waist.
+All she could do was put one ski in front of the other—one small step at a time.

 Jade hauled her heavy sled into strong winds.